 If you ever need a bit of cash or a start-up loan that the bank just doesn't want to give you, you could do worse than give "Rocket" a call.

 His list of businesses include "The Rock N Roll Cafe" (not the Hard Rock Cafe, honest), a scheme to develop a nationwide phone card dispenser and my personal favourite, "It's in the Name"—a shop where would-be purchasers could browse a selection of framed calligraphy.

 Undeterred, he told Sports Illustrated in 2011 that he hoped "Bite Tech"—a company dedicated to specialist mouthguards—would be a success.
 I hope so too.

 Matthew Stockman/Getty Images

-Another classic morality tale, Vin Baker made $90 million before being lost to alcoholism and gambling.
+Another classic morality tale, Vin Baker made $90 million before succumbing to alcoholism and gambling.